Nanospaziale/Bandit-WriteUps/bandit/level02.md

 ***
 # bandit_level1->2
 ***
-In this level, the password for the next level is stored in a file called - located in the home directory.
+In this level, the password is stored in a file called - located in the home directory.

 Now that we are connected we can type `ls`